EXPRESSCLUSTER/CodeReady-Containers/README.md

 # CodeReady Containers (CRC)
 - The purpose of this project to open knowledge for CodeReady Containers (CRC) and EXPRESSCLUSTER.

-## Setup CodeReady Containers with KVM behind the Proxy Server
+## Setup CodeReady Containers with KVM behind Proxy Server
 - Refer to [setup steps](doc/SetupCRC.md).

 ## How to Depoly Application